data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 - *I had (and still have) difficulty finding certain pages and links - between pymc contributing section and dataumbrella/pymc website I get confused, since the websites look similar but have different URLs*
 - *Call out need to fork both pymc and pymc-examples (or whichever one you plan to contribute to)*

+## Pair Programming

+Because there were 3 separate working sessions plus the two office hour sessions, it required some flexibility on who planned to attend the sessions.
+We provided a spreadsheet where participants could add their name to pair them up with a programming partner.

 ## Challenges